 RESPECT ALL LANDOWNERS AND HOMEOWNERS!
 WITHOUT THEM, WE HAVE NO TRAIL!

-I am available by phone for questions/concerns and positive ideas.
+I am available by phone for volunteers, questions/concerns, and positive ideas.